Taiwan drought could threaten global supply of electronic chips | DW | 19.05.2021

 Taiwan alone produces some 20% of all semiconductors.
 Companies there, including TSMC, have been expanding to meet the increased demand.
 However, expansion has put extra strain on the water supply.

-The island has also been rocked by energy challenges, with hydroelectric power plants running at reduced capacity, and consumers and chipmakers increasing their demand from the power grid.
+The island has also been rocked by energy challenges, with hydroelectric power plants running at reduced capacity, with both consumers and chipmakers increasing demand on the power grid.

 In the past week, two major blackouts have hit the country.